-The ADKAR Change Management Model is an outcome-oriented change management method that aims to limit resistance to organizational change.
+The ADKAR Model of Change Management is an outcome-oriented change management method that aims to limit resistance to organizational change.
 Created by Jeffrey Hiatt, the founder of Prosci, the ADKAR Model is the Prosci change management methodology.

 Because the ADKAR Model is outcome-oriented, it can be used to facilitate change by setting clear milestones to be reached throughout the process.
 Every person involved in the change must reach each goal, though different people may reach different goals at different times.
 For example, one person may already have the desire to change, while another is still becoming aware of the need to change.